You’ve probably noticed. Leading a church is more confusing, frustrating, and complex than ever.

 As you can see from the chart above, in 2019, only 14% of all US adults said they never went to church.

-Even starker in the 2020 study, though, is how practicing Christians and churched adults answered the question.
+Even starker in the 2020 study is how practicing Christians and churched adults answered the question.

-In 2019, 100% of practicing Christians and churched adults had gone to church within the past 6 months.
-Six months into the pandemic, 19% and 22% hadn’t gone to church at all —digital, physical, or reopened.
+In 2019, 100% of practicing Christians and churched adults had gone to church within the past six months.
+Six months into the pandemic, 19% and 22% hadn’t gone to church at all — digital, physical, or reopened.

 Please let that sink in.
-One of five churchgoers had simply stopped attending all forms of church in 2020.
+One in five churchgoers had simply stopped attending all forms of church in 2020.